EASTER AT PONTHIR BAPTIST CHURCH: Every house in the village had received a leaflet giving details of our Easter theme, Exploring the Passion'.

 To one side there was a room of peace, where one could sit, contemplate and pray.
 The darkened room was lit by an array of candles in the shape of a heart.

-This touching experience culminated in the Good Friday evening service, where participants sat around the huge cross, reflected, sang and partook of Holy Communion to celebrate the sacrifice of our saviour Jesus.
+This touching experience culminated in the Good Friday evening service, where participants sat around the huge cross, reflected, sang and partook of Holy Communion to celebrate the sacrifice of

 Easter Sunday, we joined with Christians from all over Newport at what has become the annual Sunrise Service', at 6am, at the Christchurch viewpoint.